RickJanssen500/S3-portfolio/learningoutcomesGP.md

 | :--: |
 | _The scrum workflow we apply in our project_ |

-   ## 4 You design and implement a (semi)automated software release process that matches the needs of the project context.
-IP only
    ## 5 You recognize and take into account cultural differences between project stakeholders and ethical aspects in software development.
 GP only

 Software engineering consists of subjects outside of coding and documenting.